How would you rate your overall gut health?

 Several diet and lifestyle factors may contribute to leaky gut and include:

-- Antibiotics which exhibit a negative affect your commensal bacteria, which can lead to leaky gut, and can leave you vulnerable to opportunistic infections.
+- Antibiotics which exhibit a negative affect your commensal bacteria, can lead to leaky gut and can leave you vulnerable to opportunistic infections.
 The negative effects increase if you have been exposed to repeated courses of antibiotics, even if they were from years prior.

-- Excess Sugar, alcohol, and some processed foods generally increase inflammation and intestinal damage, in the body and may feed existing dysbiosis, which can lead to increased gut irritation and leaky gut.
+- Excess Sugar, alcohol, and some processed foods generally increase inflammation and intestinal damage.
+And may feed existing dysbiosis, which can lead to increased gut irritation and leaky gut.

 - Preservatives and chemicals in processed foods.

-- Leaky gut, these foods are also often inflammatory to you.
+- Food intolerances.
+Eating foods that you have an intolerance to may contribute to leaky gut.
+These foods are also often inflammatory to you.
 Your body treats them as foreign invaders, this in turn produces antibodies which trigger an immune response (autoimmunity).
-Additionally, Zonulin, a protein created in the small intestine and liver that when elevated loosens the tight junctions of the cells of the small intestine, and is currently the only identified biochemical driver of leaky gut, the main contributors to elevated zonulin levels are gut dysbiosis and eating foods containing gluten or gliadin.
+Additionally, Zonulin, a protein created in the small intestine and liver that when elevated loosens the tight junctions of the cells of the small intestine, and is currently the only identified biochemical driver of leaky gut.
+The main contributors to elevated zonulin levels are gut dysbiosis and eating foods containing gluten or gliadin.

 - Chronic stress